 Elderly People and Their Children in China

-Traditionally, grown children took care of their parents when they became old.
+Old people have traditionally been taken care of by their children.
+Nursing homes for the elderly are still an alien idea in much of Asia.
+Those that enter nursing homes often feel as if they are being sent away and rejected.
+The families that put them there feel guilty.
 Three in ten Chinese families have grandparents living in the same household.
 Things are changing quick.
-Just a few yeare ago, about 70 percent of China's elderly people, particularly in rural areas, live with their children or relatives while less than 1 million live in retirement homes.
+Just a few years ago, about 70 percent of China's elderly people, particularly in rural areas, live with their children or relatives while less than 1 million live in retirement homes.

 The demographics expert Cai Feng told Newsweek the one-child generation are “more likely to be spoiled and self-centered.
 As adults, children of this generation lack the inclination to support their parents.”
 A law passed in 1996, stipulated that children were responsible for taking care of their parents in old age.
 Still a lot of young Chinese have said they are willing to take care of their elderly parents.
 In one survey, 66.2 percent of Chinese high school students said they planned to take care of their parents in old age (compared to of 15.7 percent of Japanese high school students).